WARNING: TRICKY STUFF HERE! NOT NEEDED by CALLERS!

 When the song is complete, you get an option to save the beats file.

-From then on, you can assign moves to the song (using the Caller option).
-And you can share the beats file via the RM website with Caller users.
-Technical note: it's in Documents/RuedaMaticEditor/compases_para_canciones.
+From then on, you can assign MOVES to the song (using the Caller option).
+And you can share the beats file (via the RM website for example) with Caller users.
+Technical note: your beats file will be found on your hard drive, at My Documents/RuedaMaticEditor/compases_para_canciones.
 As said, even people using different schemes can use your beats file.
+When they download, or update, any scheme, the latest collection of beats is downloaded too.

 BEATS - more:

-The ideal outcome would be, that you hit every beat perfectly.
+The ideal outcome would be, that you hit every beat perfectly, first time you try.
 But RM Editor can help if you make small mistakes.
 At the end, you can click Autofix.
 The program may suggest you do that if it detects possible issues.

 E.G. mistakes we can recover from: If you miss a beat (... or two or three in a row!) we can fill it in by averaging.
 If you mistakenly hit an extra beat between 1-counts, we can remove that mistake.